Wendy Playfair

-Wendy Playfair (born 28 August 1926) is an Australian radio, television and film character actress, best known for her roles in television serials.
+Wendy Playfair Williams (28 August 1926 – 11 March 2026) was an Australian theatre, radio, television and film character actress, best known for her roles in television serials.

-Playfair started her career in radio serials, but became best known for her stint in TV series Prisoner as inmate Minerva "Minnie" Donovan.
-Other important roles were in the television series Home and Away and the film Accidents Happen starring Geena Davis.
+Playfair started her career in the post-WWII years in theatre plays and radio serials, but became best known for her stint in television series Prisoner in 1983–1984 as inmate Minerva "Minnie" Donovan.
+Playfair's other important roles were in the television series Home and Away and the 2009 film Accidents Happen starring Geena Davis.